AbsaOSS/hyperdrive-trigger/README.md

  - **Angular CLI 9.0.3**
  - **OpenJDK 1.8.0_25**

 For development purposes, hyperdrive-trigger can be executed as a application with embedded tomcat.
-Embedded tomcat version can be found in **feature/embedded-tomcat-2** branch with latest dev changes.
+Embedded tomcat version can be found in **feature/embedded-tomcat-2** branch with latest changes from develop branch.

 To build executable jar and execute it use following commands:
 - Package jar: `mvn clean package` or without tests `mvn clean package -DskipTests`